Ambg05/oss2018/content/outcomes/tracks/OWASP-SAMM/working-sessions/devsecops-maturity-model.md

 - Bidirectional Collaboration
 - Control Prioritisation

+The dimensions of a DevSecOps Maturity Model were also discussed:
+- Test and Verification
+- Information Gathering
+- Infrastructure
+- Culture and Organisation
+- Build and Deployment

 #### Which level of detail does a DevSecOps Maturity Model provide?
 On a scale ranging between a high of **'SAMM: Utilize automated security testing tools'**, and a low being **'Use OWASP Dependency Check every night'** participants were asked to select a level of detail appropriate for the DSOMM